 3D printing is the process of recreating a three-dimensional object from a digital file.
 The print heads – extruders – apply layers of molten filaments on top of each other until the object is completely “printed”.
 Once you’ve created a 3D model for printing, you can use and modify it as many times as needed.
-Top 3D printers can use several colors or materials and create large objects or several of them simultaneously.
+Top large format photo printers with 3D support can use several colors or materials and create large objects or several of them simultaneously.

 FixThePhoto editors’ choice

 Layer Resolution: 50 – 300 microns | Build Area: 10 × 6 × 6.7 inches | Printable Materials: Nylon, eco-ABS, PLA, PETG | Printing Speed: 150 mm/s